Starstorm/JobTest/README.md

 ### Basic Installation & Setup
 This installation presumes you already have Python 3 installed and usable with the command "Python".
 If you have both Python 2 and Pyhton 3 installed on your machine, you may need to change "python" to "python3" in the commands that follow.
 It was tested with Python 3.6 and 3.7.

-To create your own custom virtual environment to test it in, if you have conda pre-installed, you can first run:
+To create your own custom virtual environment (recommended) to test it in, if you have conda pre-installed, you can first run:
 ```
 conda create -n TestingEnv python=3.7
-conda activate TestingEnv
+source activate TestingEnv
 ```
-Once that's ready, you can do the actual install:
+Next, you can do the actual install:
 ```
 git clone https://github.com/Starstorm/JobTest.git
 cd JobTest